-The Group is principally engaged in (i) sales of self-service automatic teller machine ("ATM") systems and printing systems, (ii) provision of hardware and software technical support services, (iii) solar energy generation, and (iv) power system integration business in the People's Republic of China ("PRC" or "China") during the year ended 31 March 2013.
+The Group is principally engaged in (i) power system integration business, (ii) sales of self-service automatic teller machine ("ATM") systems and printing systems, and (iii) provision of hardware and software technical support services in the People's Republic of China ("PRC" or "China") during the year ended 31 March 2014.

-The Group's revenue from continuing operations amounted to approximately HK\$52.3 million for the year ended 31 March 2013, representing an increase of approximately 63.9 per cent. as compared with approximately HK\$31.9 million recorded for the financial year ended 31 March 2012, mainly due to the increase in the revenue derived from the ATM and printing systems operation of approximately HK\$10.9 million and the power system integration business of approximately HK\$9.5 million.
+The Group's revenue from continuing operations amounted to approximately HK\$74.5 million for the year ended 31 March 2014, representing an increase of approximately 42.3 per cent. as compared with approximately HK\$52.3 million recorded for the financial year ended 31 March 2013, mainly due to the increase in the revenue derived from the power system integration business of approximately HK\$54.2 million which was partly offset by the decrease in the revenue derived from the sales of self-service ATM systems and printing systems together with the provision of hardware and software technical support services of HK\$32.1 million during the year under review.

-The Group's gross profit margin was approximately 34.4 per cent. in the financial year ended 31 March 2013, as compared to approximately 23.6 per cent. in the financial year ended 31 March 2012.
-The increase in the gross profit margin was mainly as a result of the approximately 23.9 per cent. and approximately 81.8 per cent. gross profit margin attributable to the ATM and printing systems operation and power system integration business respectively during the year ended 31 March 2013, while there was only approximately 23.6 per cent. and approximately 0 per cent. gross profit margin derived from the ATM and printing systems operation and the power system integration business respectively in last year.
+The Group's gross profit margin was approximately 37.2 per cent. in the year ended 31 March 2014, as compared to approximately 34.4 per cent. in the year ended 31 March 2013.
+The increase in the gross profit margin was mainly as a result of the higher gross profit margin attributable to the power system integration business of approximately 38.3 per cent. during the year ended 31 March 2014.

-The Group recorded a profit attributable to equity holders of the Company amounting to approximately HK\$0.6 million for the year ended 31 March 2013 (2012: loss attributable to equity holders of the Company of approximately HK\$49.7 million), mainly as a result of the gross profit attributable to the power system integration business of approximately HK\$7.8 million, the gain on cancellation of convertible bonds of approximately HK\$15.8 million, and the Group's policy on cost control.
+The Group recorded a profit attributable to equity holders of the Company amounting to approximately HK\$10.1 million for the year ended 31 March 2014 (2013: profit attributable to equity holders of the Company of approximately HK\$0.6 million), mainly as a result of the gross profit attributable to the power system integration business of approximately HK\$24.4 million (2013: HK\$7.8 million).
+The substantial increase in profit was mainly attributable to the recognition of revenue of the power system integration business in the fourth quarter of the year ended 31 March 2014.
 Please refer to the Management Discussion and Analysis section of this report for details.